michaelhintz16/cpnt262-2/README.md

  * [Github Repo](https://github.com/michaelhintz16/cpnt262-2)

 # About
-* This s a Dynamic Image gallery. when you put the curser on the images they move up and a link appears at the bottom  that links to the authors unsplash page.
-Wheny ou click on the picture it links to the wiki page for the images
+* This s a Dynamic Image gallery. when you put the curser on the images they move up.
+When you click on the image it goes to the authors unsplash page.
+When you click on the link it goes to the there wiki page.

 # elements used